gomorpheus/morpheus-apidoc/source/includes/_monitor_alerts.md

-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load alerts updated  timestamp is more recent or equal to the date specified deleted | false | Pass true to see alerts that have been deleted.
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load alerts updated  timestamp is more recent or equal to the date specified

 ## Get a Specific Alert